Related: What features does Sleeper have that other platforms don't have?

 Can I trust Sleeper Leagues?
 You guys are new, right?

-While Sleeper fantasy football leagues were launched in 2017, Sleeper has been around since 2014 as a mobile app for fantasy news and chat.
+While Sleeper fantasy football leagues were launched in 2017, Sleeper has been around since 2014 as a popular mobile app for fantasy football chat.
 From 2014-2017, Sleeper grew to the single largest fantasy football community.
-The team behind Sleeper (formerly Sleeperbot) include some of the best designers and engineers in the industry, backed by some of the most reputable people in tech.
+The team behind Sleeper (formerly Sleeperbot) include some of the best designers and engineers in the industry, backed by some of the most reputable investors in tech.

 There are always going to be reasons to distrust a company, but for now, Sleeper is the only platform that has not gone down on a Sunday and locked people from updating their lineups, or glitched out and froze scoring for hours on multiple occasions.